 Your journal’s adventure begins high in the Himalayan mountains where lokta bushes grow.
-Handmade paper from the lokta bush is soft, almost fabric-like, but is also tough.
+Handmade paper from the lokta bush is soft, almost fabric-like, but holds up under rugged conditions.

-The journals are available in leather, lokta hard, and lokta soft cover with many color options derived from plant-based sources such as black walnut husks, pomegranate & indigo, and natural cutch resin.
+The journals are available in leather, lokta hardcover, and lokta softcover with many color options derived from plant-based sources such as black walnut husks, pomegranate & indigo, and natural cutch resin.

 tree-free printer paper